-EINIT performs the following steps, which can be seen in Figure 40-1:
+EINIT performs the following steps, which can be seen in Figure 38-1:

-Validates that SIGSTRUCT is signed using the enclosed public key.

-Checks that the completed computation of SECS.MRENCLAVE equals SIGSTRUCT.HASHENCLAVE.

-Checks that no reserved bits are set to 1 in SIGSTRUCT.ATTRIBUTES and no reserved bits in SIGSTRUCT.ATTRI-BUTESMASK are set to 0.

-Checks that no controlled ATTRIBUTES bits are set in SIGSTRUCT.ATTRIBUTES unless the SHA256 digest of SIGSTRUCT.MODULUS equals IA32\SGX\LEPUBKEYHASH.

-Checks that SIGSTRUCT.ATTRIBUTES equals the result of logically and-ing SIGSTRUCT.ATTRIBUTEMASK with SECS.ATTRIBUTES.

-If EINITTOKEN.VALID is 0, checks that the SHA256 digest of SIGSTRUCT.MODULUS equals IA32\SGX\LEPUBKEYHASH.

-If EINITTOKEN.VALID is 1, checks the validity of EINITTOKEN.

-If EINITTOKEN.VALID is 1, checks that EINITTOKEN.MRENCLAVE equals SECS.MRENCLAVE.

-If EINITTOKEN.VALID is 1 and EINITTOKEN.ATTRIBUTES.DEBUG is 1, SECS.ATTRIBUTES.DEBUG must be 1.

-Commits SECS.MRENCLAVE, and sets SECS.MRSIGNER, SECS.ISVSVN, and SECS.ISVPRODID based on SIGSTRUCT.
+- 1. Validates that SIGSTRUCT is signed using the enclosed public key. - 2.
+Checks that the completed computation of SECS.MRENCLAVE equals SIGSTRUCT.HASHENCLAVE. - 3.
+Checks that no controlled ATTRIBUTES bits are set in SIGSTRUCT.ATTRIBUTES unless the SHA256 digest of SIGSTRUCT.MODULUS equals IA32_SGX_LEPUBKEYHASH. - 4.
+Checks that the result of bitwise and-ing SIGSTRUCT.ATTRIBUTEMASK with SIGSTRUCT.ATTRIBUTES equals the result of bitwise and-ing SIGSTRUCT.ATTRIBUTEMASK with SECS.ATTRIBUTES. - 5.
+If EINITTOKEN.VALID is 0, checks that the SHA256 digest of SIGSTRUCT.MODULUS equals IA32_SGX_LEPUBKEYHASH. - 6.
+If EINITTOKEN.VALID is 1, checks the validity of EINITTOKEN. - 7.
+If EINITTOKEN.VALID is 1, checks that EINITTOKEN.MRENCLAVE equals SECS.MRENCLAVE. - 8.
+If EINITTOKEN.VALID is 1 and EINITTOKEN.ATTRIBUTES.DEBUG is 1, SECS.ATTRIBUTES.DEBUG must be 1. - Commits SECS.MRENCLAVE, and sets SECS.MRSIGNER, SECS.ISVSVN, and SECS.ISVPRODID based on SIGSTRUCT.

-Update the SECS as Initialized.
+10. Update the SECS as Initialized.

 Periodically, EINIT polls for certain asynchronous events.
-If such an event is detected, it completes with failure code (ZF=1 and RAX = SGX\UNMASKED\EVENT), and RIP is incremented to point to the next instruction.
+If such an event is detected, it completes with failure code (ZF=1 and RAX = SGX_UNMASKED_EVENT), and RIP is incremented to point to the next instruction.
 These events includes external interrupts, non-maskable interrupts, system-management interrupts, machine checks, INIT signals, and the VMX-preemption timer.
 EINIT does not fail if the pending event is inhibited (e.g., external interrupts could be inhibited due to blocking by MOV SS blocking or by STI).